kragen/dernocua/text/c-stack-bytecode.md

 What would a compact stack bytecode for C look like?
-I think you could usually manage to compile to about 3 bytes per line of C code, which would enable you to run C programs of about 10kloc on an Arduino or about 300kloc on an Ambiq Apollo3.
+I think you could usually manage to compile to about 3 bytes per line of C code, which would enable you to run C programs of about 10kloc on an Arduino or about 300kloc on an Ambiq Apollo3, in exchange for nearly an order of magnitude worse power usage and runtime for the interpreted code.
+This could expand the uses of such small computers dramatically.

 Why?
 ----